BIOF309/datacamp-certificates-MarieGallagher/README.md

 2. Importing and Cleaning Data with Python https://www.datacamp.com/tracks/importing-cleaning-data-with-python

-**Statement of Accomplishment Certificates for the Tracks as well as the Courses under each Track were copied to the BIOF 309 GitHub repository.**
+**Statement of Accomplishment Certificates for the Tracks as well as the Courses under each Track were copied to the BIOF 309 GitHub repository**
 [BIOF309/datacamp-certificates-MarieGallagher](https://github.com/BIOF309/datacamp-certificates-MarieGallagher)